How to Upgrade Motor Control Firmware

 or lower are not upgradeable.

-the MCupdate program from Celestron's web site:
+To update the MC firmware, first download the MCupdate program from Celestron's web site:

 connecting your PC to the scope:

-- For scopes with hand control version 4, insure the hand control firmware
+- For scopes with hand control version 4 (insure the hand control firmware

-if you need to update).
-Next, connect the serial port on your PC to
+RS-232 port (small telephone jack on the bottom), connect the serial port on your PC to

 the RS-232 Port on the bottom of the hand control using a Hand Control